chloemay-1/mybestidea/README.md

  I found another limitation to be finding photos of dog grooming, before and after pictures.
 A lot of photos that could have been used I would have to pay for.
 I mainly sourced my images from pexels for free.

 I found in the deployment if my website onto phone screens, that samsung phone were giving a horizontal scroll bar, but it has no use unless you zoomed into the website.
 I did not find this on any iPhone that my project was opened on.
-I used dev tools, and my very own tutors very useful extension Unicorn revealer to show what the issue may have been.
+I used dev tools, and my very own class mentor Simen Daehlins very useful extension Unicorn revealer to show what the issue may have been.
 It seems the nav bar was my issue.
 I attepted to fix same.